-September 21, 2018 - Events, Hiking, Culture, Northern coast of Tuscany, Garfagnana and the Apuan Alps
+September 21, 2018 - Garfagnana and the Apuan Alps, Culture, Events, Northern coast of Tuscany

 Welcome to the Northern Coast and the Mountains, two Tuscan areas both dramatic and awe-inspiring for all their differences.
 The coastline from Viareggio north to the Cinque Terre has more to do with vertiginous cliffs and romantic bays than sandy beaches, but it has inspired poets for centuries.
 Inland, the white marble Apuan Alps and the Apennines form deep beautiful valleys seen from villages high up on their slopes.

 1. Walk the Cinque Terre cliffs